chloe-beaudreau/project2/README.md

 # project2

-This is my project 2 using the Titanic dataset!
+This is my project 2 using the Titanic dataset.